• Home

 NOTE THREE: Pouring the hot broth into the mason jars creates a seal around the jar for longer short term storage.
 Meaning- you can store this in the refrigerator for up to six months.
 For long term (up to three years), shelf storage you will need to pressure can the broth after jarring it.
 Follow the instructions found in your pressure canner manual.
 You can also freeze the broth for use up to twelve months.

-Keyword beef broth, bone broth, broth, chicken broth
+Keyword beef broth, bone broth, chicken broth, easy broth recipe, gut healing

 Subscribe for More!